Logiqx/gps-guides/guidance/coros/setup/README.md

 #### Other Settings

-These are some other settings that I would recommend / advise:
+These are some other settings that you might wish to change:

 - System -> Activity Interface
   - Auto Scroll = off / on, depending on personal preference